dtluther/thorn/README.md

 2) Run `bundle install` to install the Ruby Gemfile.
 3) There are two options to run the script:
     * If you do not care how the JSON output looks in the terminal, just run `ruby scraper.rb`.
-    * If you want a formatted output, do the following:
+    * If you want a formatted output, do the following steps in order:
         1) Run `ruby pretty_scrape.rb`.
         2) Run `ruby -e "require 'json'; puts JSON.pretty_generate(JSON.parse(ARGF.read))" pretty_output.json`.